CSP® (Certified Speaking Professional™)

-- Document the income earned for each presentation to show total earnings of $50,000 USD per year* for five of the 10 years.
-(Years do NOT have to be consecutive.) *International applicants please contact Sarah.
+Document the income earned for each presentation to show total earnings of $50,000 USD per year* for five of the 10 years.
+(Years do NOT have to be consecutive.) *International applicants please contact Jean Beck.

 - The fee paid for a presentation and/or revenue generated from same day product sales count as your income.

-- Provide names of individual clients willing to complete an online evaluation of your work.
-NSA must receive 20 completed evaluations within two weeks from date sent.
+Provide a minimum of 20 names of individual clients willing to complete an online evaluation of your work using Client Listing Form.
+Download Client Listing Form template.
+NSA will send out evaluations and must receive 20 completed evaluations within two weeks from date sent.
 A total average evaluation score of 30 out of 36 must be received for application to advance.
-Download Client Listing Form template.

-The 2018 CSP online portion of the application process will be available after September 1, 2017
+NOTE: Applications for 2018 were due Friday, January 12, 2018.
+Please consider submitting an application for consideration in 2019.
+The 2019 CSP online portion of the application process will be available after September 1, 2018.

 The 2018 CSP online portion of the application process will be available after September 1, 2017.